afandian/snark-script/README.md

 !(screenshot.png)

+Firefox will print these out with two columns to a page nicely.
+Chrome and Safari won't.

 ## To reprocess

 Or make tweaks and re-render.
 Install GPP Generic Text Preprocessor (`brew install gpp` or `apt-get install gpp`) then run `./build.sh`.
 Output in `build` directory.